 - Goods: Illegal necromantic materials, stolen artifacts, slaves

-- Enforcement: The Crown actively hunts Shadow Trade operations with limited success
+- Enforcement: The Crown actively hunts Shadow-Trade operations with limited success

 Major Economic Powers